Create AI videos with 230+ avatars in 140+ languages.

 Measuring the most important video metrics can feel like chatting with your audience without actually saying a word.
 Each metric, from view duration to engagement rates, acts as a feedback loop, revealing not just how many people watched but how your video content resonated with them.

-In other words, you should measure your video metrics to understand engagement and video consumption habits better and make data-driven decisions.
-It will help you optimize your content for a successful video marketing strategy, improve your SEO and online presence, and, ultimately, increase ROI.
+The right video metrics provide a treasure trove of insights, allowing you to tailor your storytelling to the pulse of your audience's interests and preferences.
+You should measure your video metrics to understand engagement and video consumption habits better and make data-driven decisions.
+It will help you optimize your content for a successful video marketing strategy, improve your SEO and online presence, and ultimately increase ROI.

-9 important video metrics to track
+12 essential video metrics to track

 Tracking video metrics will help you deeply understand what type of content works for your audience.
 To learn how to track all these metrics, keep reading to the end of the post, where we cover some key strategies.